States mandating accrued paid leave

 - Paid disability or family and medical leave programs required by state law (see this GRIST for coverage of these mandates)

-- Eleven states — California, Colorado, Connecticut, Hawaii, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island and Washington — along with Puerto Rico and Washington, DC, have enacted laws providing paid leave for an employee’s own serious health condition or disability.
+- Ten states — California, Colorado, Connecticut, Hawaii, Massachusetts, New Jersey, New York, Oregon, Rhode Island and Washington — along with Puerto Rico and Washington, DC, have enacted laws providing paid leave for an employee’s own serious health condition or disability.
 With the exception of Hawaii and Puerto Rico, these laws also provide paid leave for qualifying family or caregiving reasons.
-Delaware (2022 SS 2 for SB 1) is on the verge of becoming the 12th state to require employers and employees participate in a paid family and medical leave insurance program.

 - Federal, state or local emergency paid leave laws related to COVID-19 (see other GRISTs on federal and state/local COVID-19 leave mandates)

 - No federal law requires private-sector employers to provide paid leave, unless they are federal contractors subject to Executive Order 13706.
-The Families First Coronavirus Response Act temporarily required some employers to provide COVID-19-related emergency paid leave during 2020.
-(The tax credit for small employers voluntarily providing emergency paid leave remained available through Sept.
-30, 2021.)
+Although the Families First Coronavirus Response Act had required some employers to provide COVID-19-related emergency paid leave during 2020, that mandate expired at year-end.

 - Unpaid job-protected leave under the federal Family and Medical Leave Act and similar state laws